4-en/EvolveTorch/README.md

 The primary goal of genetic algorithms is to efficiently explore a solution space and converge towards optimal or near-optimal solutions.
 By mimicking the principles of natural selection, genetic algorithms can be applied to a wide range of optimization problems, including parameter tuning in machine learning models, scheduling, and routing problems.

 ## Why Genetic Algorithms?
 Genetic Algorithms offer a unique approach to neural network training, presenting both advantages and disadvantages compared to traditional methods like gradient descent.
+They are not an all-around solution, but can be worth considering if you problem can take advantage of their benefits.

 ### Advantages
 #### Global Search
 GAs are effective for exploring a broad solution space, making them well-suited for complex optimization problems where the optimal solution is not easily determined.

+#### Data-Efficient Learning with Genetic Algorithms
+Genetic Algorithms (GAs) offer a distinct advantage in that they don't necessitate extensive labeled training data.
+Unlike conventional machine learning methods, GAs operate on an evolutionary paradigm, making them particularly suitable for scenarios where gathering large datasets is challenging or impractical.

 #### No Gradient Dependencies
 Unlike gradient-based methods, GAs do not rely on the availability of gradients, making them applicable to non-differentiable and discontinuous objective functions.